Healing vs. Processing: How to Use Your Trauma for Big Transformations

 If you need to heal something, see a doctor.

 What story are you struggling to tell?
-That’s usually what you need to write about most.
+That’s usually where you should start writing.
 Can you name it?
 If you had to write something, what would you say in your first sentence?